ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/session/querying/text-search/exact-match-query.python.markdown

 {NOTE: }

-* By default, when making a query that filters by strings, the string comparisons are __case-insensitive__.
+* By default, when querying strings the string comparisons are **case-insensitive**.

-* Use the `exact` parameter to perform a search that is __case-sensitive__.
+* Use the `where_equals` method `exact` parameter to perform a search that is **case-sensitive**.

-* When making a dynamic query with an exact match,
-  the auto-index created by the server indexes the text of the document field
-  using the [default exact analyzer](../../../../indexes/using-analyzers#ravendb) where the casing of the original text is not changed.
+* When making a dynamic query with an exact match, the auto-index created by the server indexes the text of the document field using the [default exact analyzer](../../../../indexes/using-analyzers#ravendb) where the casing of the original text is unchanged.

 * In this page:
     * [Query with exact match](../../../../client-api/session/querying/text-search/exact-match-query#query-with-exact-match)